hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

 ## Ideas and Further Thoughts

-I've found this approach to be pretty helpful in some of the health informatics problems I currently work on, and more broadly I suspect this could help reveal deterministic paths within uncertain models, shed light on cases where domain expertise or more data are required, or perhaps reveal "bugs" in the data where a value was incorrectly recorded.
+I've found this approach to be pretty helpful in some health informatics problems I work on, and more broadly I suspect this could help reveal deterministic paths within uncertain models, shed light on cases where domain expertise or more data are required, or perhaps reveal "bugs" in the data where a value was incorrectly recorded.

-Explaining Bayesian networks is an interesting paper in itself, see the paper I wrote with Athresh and Harsha on [extracting qualitative influence statements](/publications/quake-gdm/), and some of the [Starling Lab projects](https://starling.utdallas.edu/projects/).
+Explaining Bayesian networks is an interesting topic in itself, see the paper I wrote with Athresh, Harsha, and others on [extracting qualitative influence statements](/publications/quake-gdm/), and some of the [Starling Lab projects](https://starling.utdallas.edu/projects/).